billdueber/threach/README.markdown

 `threach` adds to the Enumerable module to provide a threaded version of whatever enumerator you throw at it (`each` by default).

+## Warning: Deadlocks under JRuby if an exception is thrown

+`threach` works fine, so long as nothing goes wrong.
+In particular, there's no safe way (that I can find; see below) to break out of a `threach` loop without a deadlock under JRuby.
+This is, shall we say, an Issue.

+Under vanilla ruby, `threach` will exit as expected, but who the hell wants to use `threach` where there are no real threads???

 ## Installation

-`threach` is on gemcutter, so you should just be able to do
+`threach` is on rubygems.org, so you should just be able to do

     gem install threach
     # or jruby -S gem install threach